Last updated: May 2026

 About the German Longhaired Pointer Breed

 The German Longhaired Pointer is classified as a large breed within the AKC Sporting group.
-Large breeds typically weigh between 55 and 80 pounds, with the average German Longhaired Pointer weighing around 68 lbs.
-Understanding your German Longhaired Pointer's size category is essential for determining appropriate portion sizes and selecting the right food formula — large breeds have unique nutritional requirements that differ significantly from other size groups.
+Large breeds typically weigh between 55 and 80 pounds.
+The average German Longhaired Pointer weighs around 68 lbs.
+Understanding your German Longhaired Pointer's size category is essential for determining portion sizes and food formulas, as each size group has unique nutritional requirements.

 As a large breed, the German Longhaired Pointer requires careful nutritional management, especially during the growth phase.
 Large breeds need controlled calcium and phosphorus levels to prevent skeletal abnormalities, and joint-supporting nutrients like glucosamine and chondroitin become important as they age.
 The German Longhaired Pointer typically needs 20-30 calories per pound daily for maintenance.